- Behind the Scenes Tours

 Aquarium size can be measured two ways.
 If you measure the facility by square footage, Georgia Aquarium is more than 600,000 square feet.
 If you measure by the amount of water in all of the exhibits, Georgia Aquarium contains approximately 10 million gallons of fresh and salt water.
-Whether you measure it by square footage or total gallons, Georgia Aquarium is the largest aquarium in the world.
+Whether you measure it by square footage or total gallons, Georgia Aquarium is the most magical aquarium in the world.

 For information about the animals found at the Georgia Aquarium, please see the Animal Guide on our website.

 Peckham Guyton Albers & Viets Inc. (PGAV) of St. Louis, MO.
 PGAV is a design firm specializing in architecture, exhibit design, interior design, landscape architecture, industrial design and graphics.

 It took 44 months to design and build the Aquarium, plus another 34 months to design and build the dolphin expansion.